Meet Liz Halliday

 Until 2014 I had barely any knowledge around tongue tie, anterior ties were all we were taught about it in our Midwifery training.
 Looking back I now know that even the small amount of information I was giving prior to then was largely incorrect!

 Through attendance at ALCI and La Leche League conferences as well as self directed study, a passion for thorough evaluation of the infants in my care grew.
 The waiting lists for training as a Tongue Tie practitioner are long, but I was lucky enough to be offered a place training with Private Midwives in 2021.
 After 2 years of hitting the books and many months observing infant evaluation and release at The Tongue Tie Clinic, Bray (huge thanks to Dr Gillian Smith and Fiona Rae IBCLC), I was delighted to complete the practical aspect of my training in June 2023.
-I’m now able to offer assessment, diagnosis and release of tongue tie in infants up to 1 year of age.
+I’ve now been offering full feeding assessments alongside tongue tie diagnosis and release (if appropriate and with consent of course) for 3 years.

 Birth Trauma Resolution

 Working with families who had previously suffered trauma as part of their maternity journey was always a challenge that I enjoyed rising to, and the aspect of my work which inspired me to train in perinatal trauma therapy.
-I had the pleasure of training with Psychotherapist, Jenny Mullans, who has developed a solution based therapy model targeting perinatal and birth trauma specifically.
+I had the pleasure of training with psychotherapist, Jenny Mullan, who has developed a solution based therapy model targeting perinatal and birth trauma specifically.

 Since qualifying in Birth Trauma Resolution in 2021, I have been delighted to have helped many families in Ireland to resolve their trauma and move forward from the symptoms that were so intrusive in their lives.
 Working in a focused, solution-based manner allows my clients to commit to a short course of targeted therapy designed to remove the emotional component of their experience and to return to living a normal, positive life.